top of page

 China

 China has had a few unique editions.
-I don’t have a date for the first set but I know they were published by Muse:
+I don’t have a date for the first set, published by Muse:

 I like these, even with the literal compass illustration on Northern Lights.
 The delicate style allows for subtler intrigue, I think.